yassine-bennkhay/yassine-bennkhay/README.md

 - 💬 Ask me about Anything!
 - 📫 How to reach me: you can reach me on [Instagram](https://www.instagram.com/yassine_dev1/)

-A Flutter Developer by heart and mind! actually, a self-taught Flutter developer who is passionate about building real-world Apps.
+A Flutter Developer by heart and mind! a self-taught Flutter developer who is passionate about building real-world Apps.
- I managed to create an online presence with my [Instagram](https://www.instagram.com/yassine_dev1/) page which I share on it useful stuff about Flutter and Dart.
+ I managed to create an online presence with my [Blog](https://bennkhay113.hashnode.dev/) and [Instagram](https://www.instagram.com/yassine_dev1/) page which I share on them useful stuff about Flutter and Dart.

 🧰 Toolbox